JonArnxr/PatternMatching/PatternMatching/readme.txt

  *  include any help from people (including course staff, lab TAs,
  *  classmates, and friends) and attribute them by name.
  **********************************************************************/
+We used the internet, different forums for help on how to approach the problems of this assignment i.e. chatGPT, youtube, Coding Forums. to divide the entire problem into smaller problems to get a better understanding of what to do.

 /**********************************************************************
  *  Describe any serious problems you encountered.
  **********************************************************************/
+The use of arrays in this assignment. we believe the use of arraylists from java util should be allowed it added unnecessary complexity to use only arrays that need a predetermined size. we ended up using resizablearrayqueue from algs4 but even with that it posed unnecessary complexity in how to iterate through that.